Önder Turacı: International career

 Turacı was a Belgian U-21s and played in the 2002 UEFA European Under-21 Football Championship.
 He was included in the squad of Turkish senior team in series of friendlies in summer 2004, and made his debut on 18 August 2004, a friendly match against Belarus.

 At that time the new FIFA status was in force since 1 January 2004, and had loosened the nationality transfer of players aged under 21.
 A provision clause of 1 year effectiveness also came in force that any player who already played for one nation youth side, but not the senior, had a chance to apply for nationality transfer, regardless of their age.
 Any players that already were allowed to play in official match on a senior team, means the transfer was automatically done.
 But in Turacı case, his transfer was uncertain, and Belgian senior team once tried to recall him in February 2006.
-After the rule change by FIFA, he was able to play on the Turkish national team in 2009.
+After the rule change by FIFA, he was able to play on the Turkey national team in 2009.